 - Submit to random/unannounced home checks and screenings for drugs and alcohol.

 Virginia Code 53.1-131 requires that all offenders in the Electronic Incarceration Program pay a portion of their earnings to defray costs associated with the program.
 The payments go into the General Account Fund for Fairfax County.
-The Work Release and Electronic Incarceration programs generate approximately $350,000 for the fund each year.

 For more information about the Electronic Incarceration Program, contact the vocational staff at 703-246-2208 [TTY 711].